-While therapy and talking things out with your trusted friends can provide some short-term instant relief, those things aren’t going to do anything towards shifting the trauma which has been stuck in your body for a long time!
+While therapy and talking things out with your trusted friends can provide some short-term relief, those things aren’t going to do anything towards shifting the trauma that has been stuck in your body for a long time!

-After a lifetime of narcissistic abuse from a narc mother, an enabling father and then a subsequent 20 year relationship with a narcissist, the only thing that truly worked for me was healing my soul on an energetic level with Selina Hill.
+After a lifetime of narcissistic abuse from a narc mother, an enabling father and then a subsequent 20-year relationship with a narcissist, the only thing that truly worked for me was healing my soul on an energetic level with Selena Hill.

-If you’re ready to get out of the cycle and start truly healing yourself, I cannot recommend Selina highly enough.
+If you’re ready to get out of the cycle and start truly healing yourself, I cannot recommend Selena highly enough.

 ✭ Removal of stuck energy

 ✭ Removal of old traumas & memories

 ✭ Past Life Regression

 ✭ Understanding your journey & how it’s shaped you

 ✭ Ask your guides questions & get direct answers